adaking1/Password-Generator/README.md

 ## Citations

-This code was originally created in a web development bootcamp put on by Uconn in the following repo: C:\Users\kinga\bootcamp\class-repo\CONN-VIRT-FSF-PT-07-2023-U-LOLC\03-JavaScript\02-Challenge
+This code was originally created in a web development bootcamp put on by Uconn in the following repo: C:\Users\kinga\bootcamp\class-repo\CONN-VIRT-FSF-PT-07-2023-U-LOLC\03-JavaScript\02-Challenge.
+The css and html were entirely sourced from the class.
+The JavaScript had some starter code provided from the class, and the generatePassword function was created by me.

 ## License